AugustoAnguita/Bioinformatics_UB/SESSION_3/README.md

 correct for multiple testing, visualize significant findings (e.g., using Manhattan and QQ plots), and interpret the top CpG sites and enriched pathways related to the exposure of interest.

-**Considerations**: Public data from [link] It must be noted that this data is public and has been revied/selcetd to be able tor un this nalaysis in a short period of time.
+**Considerations**: Public data.
+It must be noted that this data is public and has been revied/selcetd to be able tor un this nalaysis in a short period of time.
-Ewas data usually is upt to XXXX GB and a compute with enough memory or clsuter is nneded to run this nalaysis.
+Ewas data usually is up to 20 GB and a compute with enough memory or clsuter is nneded to run this nalaysis.
 Also the time needed is higher than the one for this Hands-on.

 # Repository Guide